gradualgames/ggvm/README.md

 - You can leave out the iNES header and configure from GGVM, which discourages someone from extracting your rom.

-- Due to coding audio adapter, you can gut your sound engine.
+- Due to using Audio Playback Registers, you can gut your sound engine.
 Thus if anyone extracts your ROM, it'll have no audio and they wasted their time.